 HRIR 3021: Human Resources Management and Strategy in AustraliaUndergraduate Global Enrichment in Australia

-Please note - because of the late date of Carlson School's graduation, this program will be departing the US on May 19 and returning to the US on June 4.
-It will not be possible to leave the program early to accommodate internship or job start dates.
-Take this into consideration when discussing opportunities with employers.
+Please note the program dates carefully.
+It will not be possible to alter your program dates to accommodate events, internships or job start dates.
+Take this into consideration when considering your application.

 This course introduces human resources management as a way to achieve high levels of organizational performance and focuses on employment practices in the United States and Australia.